 - Invite people to finish the prompt with a short sentence.
 Mention to not overthink the answer but rather reply intuitively.

-- People type their answer into the chat but wait with hitting the enter button.
+- People type their answers into the chat but wait to hit the enter button.
 Ask them to wait till you say ‘GO’, so that everyone simultaneously presses the enter button.

 - Say ‘GO’ and a series of answers will pop up in the chat.